 Nutrition: This Baked Falafel recipe has fiber, protein, iron, and B vitamins from the lentils and Vitamins A and C from the carrots.

 You can top these with melted cheese to serve if you’d like.
 Simply add a little shredded cheese on top for the last few minutes of baking.
-We like them topped with ketchup or a simple Lemon Tahini Dressing and hot sauce for the adults.

 - 2 cups lentils, prepared according to package directions